qwaneu/dirtytests-java/dirtytests/obscure-tests/README.md

 from factories via distribution centres to warehouses and shops.

 This test focuses on the transfer of a shipment of goods (Transport) delivered at a distribution centre.
-A carrier needs to be assigned to the shipment.
+A carrier (a transport company that operates a number of trucks) needs to be assigned to the shipment.
 A carrier will take care of transporting the shipment to the next stop.